 My grandmother, Andrée, is not around anymore.
 When I stayed with her in the summer, she used to mention young people going crazy at the local neesh-cluhb.
 It took me a while to figure out she was referring to a “night-club.”
 She tried, bless her heart.
 Unlike most French children today, she had never studied English in school.

 I can just imagine her reaction if she heard the following conversation between two co-workers (translation below *):

 – “Tu as lu la dernière newsletter?”– “Oui, mais ça ne sera pas un best-seller.
 Ils auraient pu brainstormer avant!”– “J’aime bien le nouveau look quand même.” – “Oui, c’était un must.” – “Bon, j’y go.
 Je suis en retard.
 On chat plus tard?”– “Ok.”

-Andrée Laffitte would just shake her head and mumble something along the lines of “Peuchère!
+Andrée would just shake her head and mumble something along the lines of “Peuchère!
 Le monde est devenu fou!”
-(My God.
-The world has gone mad!) speaking in French and le patois, the Southern dialect she had learned growing up.
-To each his own.
+(May God have mercy on us!
+The world has gone mad.) speaking in French and le patois, the Southern dialect she had learned while growing up.
+To each their own.

 We are all guilty of over-using English words.
 They have been around for ever, it seems.
 Weekend.
 Sandwich.
 Baby-sitter.
 Design.
 Discount.
 Gadget.
 Happy end.
 And the list goes on.